My son doesn’t talk to me anymore. It wasn’t always like this.

 His body tensed as he turned toward the passenger-side window, staring vacantly at the passing cars.
 In the window’s reflection, I could see the anger in his face.
 If he glanced over at me, he would have seen me biting my lower lip in frustration.
 He didn’t bother to look, of course, and instead put his earbuds in for the rest of the drive home, literally tuning me out.
 Another attempt, and yet my son doesn’t talk to me anymore.

-And so it goes, my son and me.
-We repeat this dance often—me leading the way with my unflinching love, my never-give-up attitude, and him resisting, every step of the dance.
+And so it goes, my son and I. We repeat this dance often—me leading the way with my unflinching love, my never-give-up attitude, and him resisting, every step of the dance.

-Some days, the dichotomy of our relationship then and now seems almost too stark a contrast.
+Some days, the dichotomy of our relationship then and now seems almost too stark.
 I wonder if our shadow-days will recede into a faded memory as we both tiptoe around a new strained normal between us.
 And I worry that we will never be best buds again.